anthonykulis/DTMC/README.md

   all other classes.
 See the header file for the addressing scheme.
 As of 12 April 2013, the .gnumeric file is out-of-date.
   This class is externed to DataRegister and is available upon include of header file.
 It provides 2 types of registers, read only and read-write.
 It also mimics file io such that there are open, write, read, and close calls.
 Also, there are 3 open flags: REG_READ_ONLY, REG_READ_WRITE, and REG_MASTER_MODE.
-Only on handle can access a register at a time, and only registers available for read/write can be opened by REG_READ_WRITE.
+Only one handle can access a register at a time, and only registers available for read/write can be opened by REG_READ_WRITE.
 REG_MASTER_MODE is intended for the I2C class and allows reading and writing even if hooked by a handle of REG_READ_ONLY or REG_READ_WRITE.
 As of 12 April 2013, most registers have been tested and should perform nicely.